 This Florida Gulf Coast road trip itinerary leaves time for you to slow down and enjoy life.

 With a toddler, it means there’s time for naps and early bedtimes and not too much time spent in the car.
 There’s the chance for a run-around or swim (or both) every single day.

 Restaurants are close enough to the hotels to mean that little ones won’t be too late to bed.
 But none of them are plastic fantastic fare.

 That said, if you’re travelling without children, you could pick up the pace.
 You could probably spend one less night in each of the places if you’re determined to cram things in.

-The streets drip with green, as branches from deep trees fall to the floor to meet a rug of tangled tropical greenness.
-It's the northernmost point of this trip and the place that reminds me the most of Louisiana's Great River Road, all lush vegetation, grand white houses and plenty of alligators.
+The streets drip with green, as branches fall to the floor to meet a rug of tangled tropical roots.
+Crystal River sits at the northernmost point of this itinerary and it resembles most people’s ideas of Louisiana’s Great River Road: all lush vegetation, grand white houses and plenty of alligators.